-We would like County Recorders to used the BSBI Database to identify their own target squares and species.
+Would County Recorders please use the BSBI Database to identify their own target squares and species.
 To do that:

-- change the VC to theirs (in both parts of the query),
+- change the VC to yours (in the first part of the query only),

-- run the query by clicking “display results”, wait for the results and
+- run the query by clicking “display results”

-- save the BSBI Database page with the query, as a favourite in your internet browser, giving at a memorable name like “SHARP” so you can return to it easily.
+It is worth saving this page as a favourite in your browser, giving at a memorable name like “SHARP” so you can return to it easily.

-- Click the ‘Number of taxa specified in the query’ header twice that will sort them from highest to lowest.
+- Click the ‘Number of taxa specified in the query’ header twice to sort them from highest to lowest, then

-- Then click the actual numbers alongside any 10 km square grid reference to see the target species records in that particular hectad to refind.
+- click the actual number of species to see the target species records in that particular hectad to refind, and

-- And finally download the records so you can see any additional details for the records.
-If you tick the "conservation status" box, before you download, columns will be added giving details of conservation status.
+- finally download the records so you can see any additional details for the records.
+If you tick the "conservation status" box, before you download, details of conservation status will be included.

-We would like you to collect much more than just present / absence information, by using a special SHARPP recording form which asks for detailed information on population size, extent, habitat, associated species, as well as management and threats and more.
-It would be great if you could sketch the location and layout of the population and take a photograph.
-There is detailed guidance on how to complete the form.
-We have indicated the minimum set of fields that you should complete by making the field titles blue and in bold.
+We would like you to collect much more than just present / absence information, by using a special *UPDATED* SHARPP recording form which asks for detailed information on population size, extent, habitat, associated species, as well as threats and more.
+This *UPDATED* recording form version can be downloaded and completely digitally, if preferred.

 Report all species searched for, found or not